Minnesota Attorney General's Office

 - MSRP: Manufacturer’s Suggested Retail Price, or “sticker price.”

-- Money factor: A number that dealers use to arrive at the interest charge for your monthly payment.
+- Money factor: A number that leasing companies use to arrive at the interest charge for your monthly payment.
 Unfortunately, the number looks nothing like an interest percentage.
-It will be something like ".00375."
+It will be something like “.00375.”
 For many leases, the general rule is that 2,400 multiplied by the money factor is the interest rate.
 Working this equation out, we see that a money factor of .00375 gives us about a 9 percent interest rate.
 However, not all lease companies use the same conversion factor to convert the money factor to an interest rate.